link89/selenium-federation/README.md

 selenium-federation -c https://raw.githubusercontent.com/link89/selenium-federation/main/examples/sample-mac-local-config.yaml
 ```

+`selenium-federation` only have one option to load configuration from local file or remote URL.
+All configuration options can be found in [full-config-explanation](/examples/full-config-explanation.yaml)

 And now your can run test on it with your favorite framework with the url `http://localhost:4444/wd/hub`.
-The base url `/wd/hbb` is the same as `selenium-grid`'s for the sake of compatiblity.
+The base url `/wd/hub` is the same as `selenium-grid`'s for the sake of compatiblity.
 Here is a simple example written with `webdriver.io`.

 ```typescript
 import { remote } from "webdriverio";